Do People With Alzheimer’s Know They Have It?

 You might be surprised to learn that some people are not aware that they have Alzheimer’s.

-People with Alzheimer’s, dementia, brain tumor, stroke, and other types of damage in the brain are cognitively impaired and, because of that, might not believe anything is wrong with them.
+People with Alzheimer’s, dementia, brain tumors, stroke, and other types of damage in the brain are cognitively impaired and, because of that, might not believe anything is wrong with them.

 Sometimes, this is caused by anosognosia (pronounced ah-no-sog-NOH-zee-uh, hear it here).

-The meaning of anosognosia is “to not know a disease” and isn’t the same as being in denial.
+The meaning of anosognosia is “to not know a disease,” and it isn’t the same as being in denial.

-Anosognosia = Someone Who Isn't Aware of Their Condition
+Anosognosia Occurs When Someone Isn't Aware of Their Condition

-Anosognosia causes someone not to be aware of their health condition.
+Anosognosia is a lack of awareness of one's health condition.
 It’s common in some cognitive conditions, including Alzheimer’s.

 So, if someone is diagnosed with Alzheimer’s and also has anosognosia, they won’t know or believe that they have it.

 Each person is unique, so the symptoms of anosognosia might vary.
-Symptoms may also change over time and might even change during a day.
+Symptoms may change over time and vary throughout the day.

 For example, a person might sometimes understand what’s going on and other times believe that they’re fine.

-Because of this inconsistent behavior, some family and friends might not even know something is wrong, even if they notice that some behaviors seem unusual.
+Because of this inconsistent behavior, some family members and friends may not realize anything is wrong, even if they notice unusual behavior.

 Anosognosia and Denial Aren't the Same Thing